 Customers are the most important actors in operational services as the services MUST address their needs and those of the people that they represent.

 Thus, as well as being users, it is essential that they are consulted during the proposal stage for all services.
-Once operational, this group SHOULD to be involved in customer satisfaction exercises and the development of any service enhancements to ensure that their needs continue to be met.
+Once operational, this group MUST to be involved in customer satisfaction exercises and the development of any service enhancements to ensure that their needs continue to be met.

 It is vital that Franchises identify their internal government customers and apply similar customer research and customer satisfaction measurement to these internal customer relationships as well as to external ones.